oddlama/vane/README.md

 - [x] *Leafchopper*: Remove leaves instantly with your axe.
 Leaves will drop items as if they decayed naturally.
 - [x] *Angel*: A legendary enchantment to accelerate your elytra while pressing shift!
 Gives a more natural feeling than using rockets.
 Elytra go brrrr!
 (Replaces *Wings*)
 - [x] *Unbreakable*: Well...
 A legendary enchantment for truly unbreakable items.
 Extremely expensive.
 (Replaces *Unbreaking* and *Mending*)
+- [x] *Lightning*: Strike lightning on your targets during a storm with this enchantment for swords.

 #### Portals (vane-portals)